vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 The next filtering step (Fig. 1) is provided by the **kdetrees-test**, which checks the distribution of topologies, tree lengths and branch lengths. *kdetrees* is a non-parametric method for estimating distributions of phylogenetic trees
 ([Weyenberg et al. 2014](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btu258)), with the goal of identifying trees that are significantly different from the rest of the trees in the sample, based on the analysis of topology and branch length distributions.
-Such **"outlier trees"** may arise for example from horizontal gene transfers or gene duplication (and subsequent neofunctionalization) followed by differential loss of paralogues among lineages.
+Such **"outlier trees"** may arise for example from horizontal gene transfers or gene duplication (and subsequent neofunctionalization), followed by differential loss of paralogues among lineages.
 Such processes will cause the affected genes to exhibit a significantly deviating phylogeny from that displayed by the bulk of genes, which are expected to be generated by the (multispecies) coalescent as species or populations diverge.
-Alignments producing significantly deviating trees in the kdetrees test are identified and saved in the kde_outliers/ directory.
+Alignments producing significantly deviating trees in the *kdetree test* are identified and saved in the kde_outliers/ directory.
 The corresponding alignments are not used in downstream analyses.

 ```
       * Parameter for controlling kdetrees stingency: